-- Bromley's first Carbon Management Programme (CMP1) operated from 2008/09 to 2012/13 and resulted in a 14% reduction in the Council's Greenhouse Gas (GHG) emissions. - A second five-year programme (CMP2) is now in effect, with the ambition to drive down emissions by a further 15% from 2013/14 to 2017/18 (relative to a recalculated 2012/13 baseline). - CMP2 not only plays an important role in helping reduce the Council's energy consumption and carbon emissions but also helps achieve significant cost savings - money that can be better used supporting frontline services. - In terms of 2016/17 performance, total emissions decreased by 13.1% compared with the previous year, and 32% against the 2012/13 baseline.

-- Energy use, which accounts for over 90% of measured impacts, decreased by 4.7% relative to 2015/16 and 24.4% compared with the 2012/13 baseline. - The reasons for this good performance include positive actions such as the SALIX and Street Lighting Invest-to-Save programmes (but also changes due to carbon factors and weather). - As it stands Bromley Council has already achieved its 5 year carbon reduction target and the task now is to ensure that emissions do not rise over the remaining year of the CMP2 programme. - The Council's Salix invest-to-save programme mitigates cost pressures and energy bills are at least £392k lower each year as a result of this strategic investment programme. - The boxes below summarise the key changes in 2016/17 performance, both year-on-year and against baseline.
-Both energy use and the price of energy fell in 2016/17, consequently helping to reduce the Council's energy expenditure.
+- Bromley's first Carbon Management Programme (CMP1) operated from 2008/09 to 2012/13 and resulted in a 14% reduction in the Council's Greenhouse Gas (GHG) emissions. - A second five-year programme (CMP2) is now in effect, with the ambition to drive down emissions by a further 15% from 2013/14 to 2017/18 (relative to a recalculated 2012/13 baseline). - CMP2 not only plays an important role in helping reduce the Council's energy consumption and carbon emissions but also helps achieve significant cost savings money that can be better used supporting frontline services. - In terms of 2015/16 performance, total emissions decreased by 14.5% compared with the previous year, and 21% against the 2012/13 baseline. - Energy use, which accounts for over 90% of measured impacts, decreased by 8.5% relative to 2014/15 and 20.7% compared with the 2012/13 baseline. - The reasons for this good performance include positive actions such as the SALIX and Street Lighting Invest-to-Save programmes (but also changes due to carbon factors and weather). - As it stands Bromley Council has already achieved its 5 year carbon reduction target and the task now is to ensure that emissions do not rise over the remaining two years of the CMP2 programme. - The Council's Salix invest-to-save programme mitigates cost pressures and energy bills are at least £392k lower each year as a result of this strategic investment programme. - The boxes below summarise the key changes in 2015/16 performance, both year-on-year and against baseline.
+Both energy use and the price of energy fell in 2015/16, consequently helping to reduce the Council's energy expenditure.